 State Must Stop Incarcerating Children Who Have Been Found Incompetent to Stand Trial, Say Groups

-Portland – The Maine Supreme Judicial Court will hear arguments today, October 7 at 1:30 p.m. over whether the State can incarcerate youth who are found to be mentally unfit to stand trial.
+Portland – The Maine Supreme Judicial Court will hear arguments on Monday, October 7 at 1:30 p.m. over whether the State can incarcerate youth who are found to be mentally unfit to stand trial.
 Several groups filed an amicus brief in support of a 13-year-old boy, identified as A.I., who has serious mental illness and cognitive disabilities and who was detained in Long Creek Youth Development Center for months after a judge found him incompetent to stand trial.